davidsvale/calculate-accessibility/README.md

    We follow a place-based accessibility framework, in particular the designated gravity-based measures: opportunities are weighted as a function of their distance (physical or relative) from the origin following an impedance function.
 With the script is also possible to calculate cumulative opportunities measures, which are a special case of gravity-based measures.
 The latter adopt the same theoretical and methodological framework as the former, but assume a regular impedance function – specifically, opportunities located within a certain threshold are counted while others, beyond the threshold, are not.
 Although these measures are very sensitive to the threshold value, they are much easier to understand and explain, making them very important for planners and decision-makers.

+### Formula used
+In this script we calculate accessibility of place i as:
+Ai = Sum(Oj f(Cij))

 ## Requirements:
 ### Input files (`.csv`)
 1) OD Matrix, with three columns: Origin, Destination, CostofTravel (column names are irrelevant, as long as they are in this order)
 2) Data for opportunities found at destination (e.g. jobs at each location)

-`<addr>`

 ### Impendance function
-You need to define an impedance function to calculate accessibility.
+You need to define an impedance function to calculate accessibility, i.e. the function f(Cij) in the formula above.

 It can be a rectangular function (to calculate cumulative opportunities measures) or an exponential function (in that case you need to set the value for beta)

 ### Output file